 - Bearing the Farm Away, Kelsay Books, 2018 (full collection).

 He currently serves as assistant editor of POEM magazine.

 In 2014 Harry received the Maureen Egen Writers Exchange Award for poetry from Poets & Writers.

-He lives with his wife, Cassandra, a retired high school English teacher, in Decatur, Alabama.
+He lives with his wife, Cassandra, in Decatur, Alabama.